zulekhan/fizzbuzz/README.md

 1. Fork this repo to your account
 1. Clone your forked repo to your machine
 1. Add your code to the fizzbuzz.py file
-1. Optional: test your code on your maching using the automated testing (explained below)
+1. Optional: test your code on your machine using the automated testing (explained below)
 1. Add, Commit, and Push your code to GitHub
 1. Create a Pull Request to merge your code back to the original repo
+1. Wait for feedback on the Pull Request from a mentor

 ### Optional: Automated Code Testing